 On a par with Heligoland in Germany and Fair Isle near Shetland, Utsira is known for its rare bird life.
 The islands are located far out to sea and act as the last and first stop before and after an ocean crossing.
 However, the large coastal migration of birds goes further inland along the coast of Karmøy.

-Since Utsira has one so central place in Norway's ornithological history, then Utsira municipality has long stressed future developers of Utsira Nord; We can't be fooled when the first offshore offshore wind pilot is planned at Utsira Nord.
+Since Utsira has one so central place in Norway's ornithological history, then Utsira municipality has long stressed future developers of Utsira Nord; We can't shit on birds. when the first pilot on offshore wind is planned at Utsira Nord.

-Here is a bunch of bird projects that Utsira municipality assists with:
+Here is a list of bird and biodiversity projects that Utsira Municipality assists with:

 three-year NINA project supported by Equinor.
 Capture of 15 gannets in 2022, 2023 and 2024, with GPS tracking during the breeding season (for GPS tags thereafter) and a light log that tracks light intensity and areas of residence in the winter months.
 Utsira municipality participates in trapping and arranging for researchers.
 We have signaled wishes for the presentation of data afterwards in the future research/visitor centre.